davepinch/pinchy.cc/content/topics/people/j/john-von-neumann/quotes/the-sciences-do-not-try-to-explain-they-hardly-even-try-to-interpret-they-mainly-make-models.md

 citation: >-
   John von Neumann.
 (2023, November 22). *Wikiquote*.
 Retrieved 09:53 UTC, January 15, 2024 from https://en.wikiquote.org/w/index.php?title=John_von_Neumann&oldid=3405065.
 quote: "The sciences do not try to explain, they hardly even try to interpret, they mainly make models.
 By a model is meant a mathematical construct which, with the addition of certain verbal interpretations, describes observed phenomena.
 The justification of such a mathematical construct is solely and precisely that it is expected to work."
+related:
+  - JohnvonNeumann-LosAlamos.gif
-related: John von Neumann (en.wikipedia.org)
+  - John von Neumann (en.wikipedia.org)
 type: quote
 tags:
   - John von Neumann